-Holiday markets pop up throughout the season.
-They happen in cities throughout the country.
-You’ll sometimes hear them referred to as Christmas markets or Kris Kringle markets.
-And these seasonal shopping events usually include tons of gift items, food, and sometimes even holiday themed entertainment.
+Holiday markets pop up throughout the season and happen in cities throughout the country.
+You’ll sometimes hear a holiday market referred to as a Christmas or Kris Kringle market.
+These seasonal shopping events usually include tons of gift items, food, and sometimes even holiday-themed entertainment.

 Some of these markets focus on handmade items or other specific niches.
 But many are open to any small retail business that could appeal to holiday shoppers.
 So participating could help you reach more customers, make more sales, and potentially even make connections that last even after the busy shopping season has passed.

 Here’s a video about ‘Holiday SEASON Marketing Strategies for Local Business, Brick and Mortar Retail’ that can supplement your learning in this article:

 If your small retail business does not participate in a holiday market, you can really be missing out.
 Here’s why and how to join in.

 Set Up Your Business at a Holiday Market